brigrier/final-capstone-restaurant-reservations/README.md

 https://final-capstone-restaurant-reservations-wp87.onrender.com/dashboard?date=2024-07-08

 ## About the project
-• Developed a full-stack reservation and table management system, utilizing React Router and Express to build a RESTful API for seamless HTTP requests to a PostgreSQL database.
+-Developed a full-stack reservation and table management system, utilizing React Router and Express to build a RESTful API for seamless HTTP requests to a PostgreSQL database.

-• Implemented CRUD functions and utilized knex queries to efficiently handle data interactions with the database.
+-Implemented CRUD functions and utilized knex queries to efficiently handle data interactions with the database.

-• Leveraged Git for version control, ensuring secure management of changes and preventing sensitive information from being pushed to repositories.
+-Leveraged Git for version control, ensuring secure management of changes and preventing sensitive information from being pushed to repositories.

 ## Technology
 React, Node.js, Express, Knex and PostgreSQL.